By , JD; and , JD, JD, MEM;

 Key TSCA Provisions

 Companies must also comply with significant new use rules (SNURs), if applicable, for chemicals they manufacture, import, process, or use.
 EPA can use SNURs to regulate the volume and use (e.g., industrial versus consumer use) of individual chemicals and impose worker health and safety, water release, and disposal requirements on the use of such chemicals.
 SNURs require manufacturers, importers, and processors to notify EPA at least 90 days before starting or resuming new uses of chemicals subject to a SNUR that do not comply with applicable restrictions.
+On March 29, 2021, EPA announced that it is evaluating its policies, guidance, templates, and regulations under the new chemicals program to ensure adherence to statutory requirements, the Biden-Harris administration’s executive orders, and other directives.
+Specifically, the EPA will stop issuing determinations of “not likely to present an unreasonable risk” based on the existence of proposed SNURs, which was a practice used during the Trump administration.

 Section 6: Prioritization, risk evaluation, and risk management for existing chemicals.
 Section 6 of TSCA governs prioritization, risk evaluation, and regulation of existing chemicals (i.e., chemicals that are already in commerce and listed on the TSCA Inventory).
 Previously, EPA was required to restrict existing chemicals using the “least burdensome” requirements.
 In the 2016 updates, Congress removed the “least burdensome” standard, giving EPA more authority to regulate existing chemicals.
 The revised statute also established a new framework for regulating existing chemicals that involves prioritization, risk evaluation, and risk management.
 EPA is charged with prioritizing existing chemicals as high- or low-priority substances by considering whether a chemical “may present an unreasonable risk” without considering cost implications.
 If a chemical is designated as a high-priority substance, EPA must conduct a risk evaluation on the chemical to determine if the chemical presents an unreasonable risk.
 If EPA determines that the chemical presents an unreasonable risk, EPA must promulgate risk management regulations to ensure that the chemical no longer presents an unreasonable risk.

 Section 8(e): Substantial risk reporting.
-Manufacturers, importers, processers, and distributors are required to immediately notify EPA when they become aware of information indicating that a chemical presents a substantial risk of injury to health or the environment per TSCA section 8(e).
+Manufacturers, importers, processers, and distributors are required to immediately notify EPA when they become aware of information indicating that a chemical presents a substantial risk of injury to health or the environment, per TSCA section 8(e).
 Companies must submit a Substantial Risk Notification to EPA within 30 calendar days of obtaining substantial risk information.
 It is important for companies to establish internal procedures to evaluate information regarding chemicals for purposes of substantial risk reporting.
 Persons responsible at a company for management of section 8(e) reporting retain potential civil and/or criminal liability, if required Substantial Risk Notifications are not submitted to EPA.

 Other National and International Chemical Regulations